-- 2.101 Where you are delivering non-regulated learning you must ensure you have appropriate and robust quality assurance processes in place, such as 'The Recognising and Recording Progress and Achievement (RARPA) Cycle'.
-Further information on RARPA and is available from the Learning and Work Institute. - 2.102 In addition, where you deliver non-regulated learning you must ensure it is eligible for funding.
-The eligibility principles we apply to non-regulated learning are as follows: - It must not be provision linked to UK visa requirements;

-- It must not be provision linked to statutory employer requirements (including a licence to practise) unless there is an agreed concession in place; - It must not be vendor-specific provision, linked to a particular employer or commercial system; - It must not be learning, for example, 'induction to college', that should be part of a resident's experience; - It must not be a non-regulated version of a regulated qualification; - It must not be above notional level 3; and - At notional level 2 or 3 it must focus on technical provision. - Where appropriate for the resident, you can deliver local flexibility provision alongside a legal entitlement qualification. - 2.103 All the above would either be claimable via the Individualised Learner Record (ILR) / learning aims service (Learnings Aims Reference Service) or through the earnings adjustment statement.
+- 2.87 Where you are delivering non-regulated learning aims under the Adult Skills Funding Model 38, you must ensure you have appropriate and robust quality assurance processes in place, such as 'The Recognising and Recording Progress and Achievement (RARPA) Cycle'.
+Further information on RARPA and is available from the Learning and Work Institute. - 2.88 In addition, where you deliver non-regulated learning you must ensure it is eligible for funding.
+The eligibility principles we apply to non-regulated learning are as follows: - It must not be provision linked to UK visa requirements; - It must not be provision linked to statutory employer requirements (including a licence to practise) unless there is an agreed concession in place; - It must not be vendor-specific provision, linked to a particular employer or commercial system; - It must not be learning, for example, 'induction to college', that should be part of a resident's experience; - It must not be used primarily or solely for leisure purposes; - It must not be a non-regulated version of a regulated qualification; - It must not be above notional level 3; and - At notional level 2 or 3 it must focus on technical provision. - Where appropriate for the resident, you can deliver local flexibility provision alongside a legal entitlement qualification. - 2.89 All the above would either be claimable via the Individualised Learner Record (ILR) / learning aims service (Learnings Aims Reference Service) or through the earnings adjustment statement.
 The evidence requirements and the timescales required for claiming any of the above will be defined in your Grant Agreement or Contract for Services.